 Council for Accreditation of Counseling and Related Educational Programs (CACREP) Status:

 Although we have not been granted accreditation yet, we are currently in the process pursuing CACREP accreditation.
-Our goal is obtain accreditation by the end of 2018.

 Application Deadline: April 1st (Fall Admissions Only)